Fly-in Northern Pike Fishing In Canada

 Northern Pike Seasonal Patterns

-One of the best things about Northern Pike fishing is that these ambush predators are active year-round.
+One of the best things about Canadian Pike fishing is that these ambush predators are active year-round.
 There’s never a bad time to catch Northern Pike—you can catch trophy Northern Pike in the spring, summer, fall, and even winter.
 We’re not going to cover ice fishing here, but understanding Northern Pike behaviour in each season will help you bring in a trophy Northern Pike during your next fishing trip.

 Spring